-On Monday 14 October 2013, an Expression of Interest (EOI) for an Integrated Resort Development (IRD) was released as part of the Queen's Wharf Brisbane offer to market, with a casino licence also on offer to the successful proponent.
-At the same time two additional casino licences were released through a separate tender process seeking other Integrated Resort Developments in regional Queensland.
+On 14 October 2013, an Expression of Interest for an Integrated Resort Development (IRD) was released as part of the Queen's Wharf Brisbane offer to market, with a casino licence also on offer to the successful proponent.
+Two additional casino licences were released through a separate tender process seeking other Integrated Resort Developments in regional Queensland.

 Integrated Resort Developments current status